 My theory was, if Sampson was taken in and thought to be a stray (he’s a very

 desirable cat - awesome-looking with his huge, lynx-like paws and big, round face, scary smart as if human and super lovey-dovey), perhaps that family would eventually see his poster or handout and realize he belonged to someone and that they probably missed

-a cat?
+Some may ask, Why all the fuss over a cat?
 The simple answer is, Sampson’s a very special part of our family whom we love dearly.
 Feline, canine or human, it doesn’t matter.

 So if something bad happens, we take it seriously and do everything possible to help.
 I guess you have to be a pet owner to fully understand.
 I know many local animal fanatics like me can relate.

-and for feeding him.
+took care of Sampson, we express our profound gratitude.
+Thank you for keeping my buddy warm and safe and for feeding him.
 He returned to us a little plumper than before, so you obviously fed him things he enjoyed!
 We appreciate your kindness.

-in our search.
+We also wish to thank those who helped in our search.
 Many offered prayers, promised to keep an eye out and networked with others.
 Local animal shelters prepared “lost reports.”
 Compassionate people

 such as Jennifer Smith of HELP, a pet lost and found advocacy group, along with her son Robert, got word out and generously provided posters.
 We live in a very caring community - and one that loves animals.